badetitou/jackson-js/README.md

 It can be used on both **client** (browser) and **server** (Node.js) side.

+## First of all

+This project inherits the incredible work of [outfoxx](https://github.com/outfoxx/jackson-js/) and [pichillilorenzo](https://github.com/pichillilorenzo/jackson-js).
+It mainly focuses on performance issues due to the low performance of the `reflect-metadata` project by trying to reduce its usage and other little code optimization.

 ## Why this library?
 What's the difference between using this library instead of `JSON.parse` and `JSON.stringify`?

 For simple cases, you don't need this library of course, you can just use `JSON.parse` and `JSON.stringify` to serialize/deserialize JSON.